Skip to main content

 Eligibility

-Individuals serving as the primary instructor for a First-Year Seminar (191) course are eligible for nomination.
+All First-Year Seminar (191) instructors across the WVU System, including those at Potomac State College and WVU Tech, are eligible.
 Nominees for the First-Year Seminar Instructor of the Year Award will be reviewed based on their overall impact on student success both in the classroom and beyond.
 The review process will evaluate how nominees:

 Each nominee’s contributions in these areas will be carefully considered to recognize those who make a lasting and meaningful impact on first-year students.